mpertea/stringtie2/README.md

 ```
 This will run the included `run_tests.sh` script which downloads a small test data set
 and runs a few simple tests to ensure that the program works as expected.

+These test/demo data sets can also be downloaded as <a href="https://github.com/mpertea/stringtie2/releases/download/v2.0/test_data.tar.gz>test_data.tar.gz</a> along with the source package and precompiled packages on the <a href="https://github.com/mpertea/stringtie2/releases">Releases</a> page for this repository.

 The tests can also be run manually as shown below (after changing to the _test_data_ directory, `cd test_data`):

 #### Run 1: Input consists of only alignments of short reads